 However, it's important to know that Pell Grant recipients are obligated to achieve a standard of academic success.
 Check your school’s website to see what defines satisfactory academic progress.
-Often this involves maintaining a certain grade-point average, but it could also include a minimum hours or credits requirement.
+Often this involves maintaining a certain GPA, but it could also include a reuirement to enroll for a minimum number of hours or credits.

 Pell Grants are primarily for undergrads working toward their first degree; students in select post-graduate teaching programs may also be eligible.

-You can qualify for a Pell Grant even if you only attend school part-time, but in all likelihood you won't get the full amount.
+You can qualify for a Pell Grant even if you only attend school part-time, but you'll receive a smaller award.

-Currently, the max award is $6,495 per school year.
-This figure can change from year to year, depending on funding.
+Currently, the maximum award is $6,495 per school year.
+This figure can change from year to year.

 You can receive only one Pell Grant per year, and from just one college at a time.
 Federal law mandates a lifetime limit equivalent to six years of Pell Grant funding.
 Since the maximum award you can receive in one year is 100% of available Pell Grant aid, you are then, over your college career, limited to 600% of available Pell Grant funding.

-In simpler terms, that means you can receive up to the max Pell Grant limit every year for a total of six years.
+In simpler terms, that means you can receive up to the max Pell Grant limit every year for a total of six years (or 12 semesters).

 Use your Pell Grant to pay for qualified educational expenses, such as:

-- Textbooks and supplies (not just pen, paper, and binders, but also course-specific things like safety glasses for chemistry lab)
+Textbooks and supplies (including course-specific items like safety glasses for a chemistry lab)

-Do I ever need to repay a Pell Grant?
+Will I ever need to repay my Pell Grant?

-Usually, no, although there are certain circumstances that might require you to repay your grant.
+Generally, no, although there are certain circumstances that might require you to repay your grant.
+Those are:

-- You’ve received external scholarships or grants that reduced your need for federal aid.
+You’ve received external scholarships or grants that reduce your need for federal aid.